-Joellen B. Edwards, Dean 376 Lamb Hall Box 70658
+Joellen B. Edwards, Dean 376 Lamb Hall Box 70658 (423) 439-7051 e-mail: edwardsj@etsu.edu

-College of Public and Allied Health Wilsie S. Biship, Dean 149 Lamb Hall
+College of Public and Allied Health

-Box 70674
+Wilsie S. Biship, Dean 149 Lamb Hall Box 70674 (423) 439-4243 e-mail: bishopws@etsu.edu

-The Health Care Management Graduate Certificate Program is an interdisciplinary 18 credit hour program of study designed to provide the learner with leadership and strategic management tools specifically for the health care environment.
+The Health Care Management Graduate Certificate Program is an interdisciplinary 18-credit-hour program of study designed to provide the learner with leadership and strategic management tools specifically for the health care environment.
 The focus of the program is to assist students to envision a broadened career perspective on the changing scope of health care delivery and management.
 Faculty from the Colleges of Business, Nursing, and Public and Allied Health design and teach the courses within the program.
-For program details please see page 105.
+For program details please see Health Care Management Graduate Certificate.